Have you ever wondered “How do chickens mate?” Well, I can tell you it’s not like people.

 But how do chickens mate?

-It all starts with a chickens mating dance.
+It all starts with a chicken mating dance (let’s just say their mating behaviors are odd).
 The rooster circles a female while scuttling his feet with his wings stretched down.
 He’ll also scratch the earth.
 It’s his way of propositioning the hen and marking “his territory.”

-The rooster mounts the female, and usually grabs the top of her head near her comb.
-He then stands on her back, and lowers his cloaca.
+The rooster mounts the female and usually grabs the top of her head near her comb with his beak (or by her neck feathers).
+He then stands on her back and lowers his cloaca for what is referred to as the cloacal kiss.

-The male’s semen is transferred to the female.
+The male’s semen (or sperm) is transferred to the female.
 It makes its way up her oviduct where it hopes to eventually fertilize an ovum.

 Once the mating process is complete, the hen will rise, shake her feathers, and go on doing whatever she was doing before she was mounted.